ctu-fee-group/Christofel/docs/base/configuration.md

 In plugins, where DI is used, the configuration can be added using `Configure` extension methods for `IServiceCollection`.
 The configuration that should be used is located in `IChristofelState.Configuration`.
-More information about how options work can be found here: https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-5.0
+More information about how options work can be found [here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-5.0)

 ## Documented Fields
-Access to nested levels is achieved using dots in between level names.

 - `ConnectionStrings`
   - `ChristofelBase` - Connection string for `ChristofelBaseContext`